"Parkinson's used to torment me every moment. There was no escape...now I rarely even think about Parkinson's...I have my life back."

 Growth Factors Promote Healing

 These growth factors are vital in healing and regenerating damaged tissue.
-They help reduce inflammation, promote formation of new blood vessels and growth of new tissue and can actually renew damaged areas of the brain and other organs.
-Therefore, whenever possible, we try to use stem cells and growth factors derived from both both bone marrow and fat.
+They help reduce inflammation, promote the formation of new blood vessels and growth of new tissue and can actually renew damaged areas of the brain and other organs.
+Therefore, whenever possible, we try to use stem cells and growth factors derived from both bone marrow and fat.
 Each source has its own unique cocktail of stem cells and growth factors which promote healing.

 Adult Stem Cells Are Powerful And Effective